jdrumgoole/otava/README.md

 A typical use-case of otava is as follows:

-- A set of performance tests is scheduled repeatedly.
+- A set of performance tests is scheduled repeatedly, such as after each commit is pushed.
 - The resulting metrics of the test runs are stored in a time series database (Graphite) or appended to CSV files.
 - Otava is launched by a Jenkins/Cron job (or an operator) to analyze the recorded